 Ara Pacis & River Tiber

-The Ara Pacis Augustae is a delicately adorned marble altar that now sits within the Museum of the Ara Pacis, having relocated from the Campus Martius.
+The Ara Pacis Augustae is a delicately adorned marble altar that now sits within the Ara Pacis Museum, having relocated from the Campus Martius.
 Once an ancient flood plain of the Tiber, Campus Martiusresulted in the original Ara Pacis, becoming buried under 4m of silt deposits.

-The 9 BC altar rests in its new home on the banks of the Tiber river and is an iconic depiction of Roman life and the Augustus family.
+The 9 BC altar rests in its new home on the Tiber river banks and is an iconic depiction of Roman life and the Augustus family.

-The famed Navona Square, an oval construction revered for Bernini’s ‘Fountain of the Four Rivers’, is also the ancient setting for the stadium of Domitian.
+The famed Navona Square, an oval construction revered for Bernini’s ‘Fountain of the Four Rivers’, is also the ancient setting for Domitian’s stadium.
 Completed in 86 AD by Emperor Domitian, the arena was home to any number of dramatic festivals and sporting events.

 When the city market arrived in Piazza Navona from Campidoglio in the 15th century, the piazza became a heralded example of Baroque Roman architecture.
 With its illuminated sculptures that define the space, Piazza Navona is the perfect stop for a walk in Rome at night.